Sosban Fach

 Sosban Fach (Welsh for "little saucepan") is a traditional Welsh folk song.
 It is one of the best-known and most often sung songs in the Welsh language.

-The song is based on a verse written by Mynyddog in 1873 as part of his song Rheolau yr Aelwyd ("Rules of the home") — see below.
+The song is based on a verse written by 'Mynyddog' (Richard Davies) in 1873 as part of his song Rheolau yr Aelwyd ("Rules of the home") — see below.
 Talog Williams, an accountant from Dowlais, created the song we have today by altering Mynyddog's verse and adding four new verses.
 The song catalogues the troubles of a harassed housewife.

 The song is associated with the rugby union club Llanelli RFC and, more recently, the Scarlets regional rugby side.
 The association derives from Llanelli's tin plating industry, which used to tin-plate steel saucepans and other kitchen utensils as a cheap supply to the British public.
 During the final years of Stradey Park, the former ground of Llanelli RFC and the Scarlets, the goalposts were adorned with Scarlet saucepans as a tribute to the town's history; the utensils have been transferred to the clubs' new ground, Parc y Scarlets.
 The Scarlets' official magazine is titled Sosban.